Working self-employed or freelancing in Belgium is an alternative to working for an employer. This guide explains what

 The National Institute for the Social Security of Self-employed (NISSE) safeguards the social security scheme for self-employed workers and freelancers in Belgium.
 They provide information on social security providers in Belgium.
 However, if you don’t choose a provider within a certain time period of your registration, you will be automatically enrolled to the National Auxiliary Fund for Self-employed.

-Self-employed and freelancers in Belgium generally pay a higher percentage of income towards social security than employees, with exact amounts depending on factors such as age and earnings from the last 3 years.
+Self-employed and freelancers in Belgium generally pay a higher percentage of income towards social security than employees, with exact amounts depending on factors such as age and earnings from the last three years.
 Contribution rates are set at around 22% of annual income, decreasing as earnings increase.

 Social security for freelancers in Belgium doesn’t cover unemployment insurance.
 For this, you will need to take out voluntary insurance to cover the risks of experiencing periods of unemployment or lack of earnings.
 You can also take out supplementary insurance to increase your pension or other benefits such as maternity allowance.
 See our guide to pensions in Belgium for information on pension options.